Flight of the Navigator: Plot

-On July 4, 1978, in Fort Lauderdale, Florida, 12-year-old David Freeman walks through the woods to pick up his 8-year-old brother, Jeff, from a friend's house, when he falls into a ravine because of a trick played on him by Jeff, and is knocked unconscious.
+On July 4, 1978, in Fort Lauderdale, Florida, 12-year-old David Freeman walks through the woods to pick up his 8-year-old brother, Jeff, from a friend's house when he falls into a ravine after a trick Jeff plays on him and is knocked unconscious.
 When he revives, eight years have mysteriously passed, and it is now 1986.
 He has not aged, and his appearance exactly matches his missing child poster.
 He is reunited with his aged parents and the repentant, now-16-year-old Jeff.

 Meanwhile, an alien spaceship crashes through power lines and is captured by NASA.
-Hospital tests on David's brainwaves reveal matching images of the spacecraft and map of its galaxy origins.
+Hospital tests on David's brainwaves reveal matching images of the spacecraft and a map of its galaxy origins.
 Dr. Louis Faraday, who has been studying it, persuades David to come to a NASA research facility for just 48 hours, promising him they can help learn what happened to him.

-Dr. Faraday discovers that his mind is full of alien technical manuals and star charts far exceeding NASA's research and that he was taken to the planet Phaelon and back, with a roundtrip distance of 1,120 light years, in just 4.4 hours (corresponding to a velocity travelled of 140c, where c is the speed of light, if estimated by using the Alcubierre “warp” metric).
+Dr. Faraday discovers that his mind is full of alien technical manuals and star charts far exceeding NASA's research and that he was taken to the planet Phaelon and back, with a round-trip distance of 1,120 light-years, in just 4.4 hours.
 Travel at relativistic, or faster than light (FTL) speeds, causes an individual to experience time dilation.
-This is the case for David, explaining how eight years have passed on Earth, but only 4.4 hours for him.
+This is the case for David: eight years have passed on Earth, but only 4.4 hours for him.
 Dr. Faraday decides to quarantine him there to finish his investigation, breaking his initial 48-hour promise.